[Update]: This post was updated on July 06, 2020.

 In Office 365, there are two ways of recovering a deleted email.
 The first one involves users who can recover deleted emails by themselves using the built-in recovery options.
 The second option requires some help from an administrator to search for a deleted email using eDiscovery.
 Below you will find instructions on how to proceed in either way.

 - Recover deleted emails in Office 365 – user’s instruction

 - Recover deleted emails in Office 365 – admin’s instruction

 Recover deleted emails in Office 365 – instruction for users

 In many cases, users can recover a deleted email by themselves within their Office 365 account.
 Once a user has noticed that they accidentally deleted an email, he or she can restore it directly from the Deleted Items folder.
-If the email was e.g. hard deleted (using a Shift+Delete key combination) or removed from the Deleted Items folder by a user or a retention policy, it needs to be recovered from the Recoverable Items folder.
+If the email was e.g. hard deleted (using the Shift+Delete key combination) or removed from the Deleted Items folder by a user or retention policy, it needs to be recovered from the Recoverable Items folder.
 Follow the steps below to recover deleted items from the Deleted Items folder or Recoverable Items folder: